marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 INSERT INTO my_entity (property_1, property_2) VALUES ('value1', 'value2');
 UPDATE my_entity SET property_1 = 'new_value' WHERE id = 4;
 ```
-Let's see how `audit` table is structured:
+Let's see how the `audit` table is structured:
 ```
 SELECT * FROM audit;
 ```